bitrise-io/devcenter/_articles/code-signing/xamarin-android-code-signing/xamarin-android-code-signing.md

 You can use the same path on your local machine and on [bitrise.io](https://www.bitrise.io) by putting your keystore into your repository.

-**IMPORTANT**: Don't forget to gitignore your keystore in your repository.
+{% include message_box.html type="important" title="Gitignore your keystore" content=" Don't forget to gitignore your keystore in your repository! "%}

 Since your keystore is gitignored, you have to upload your keystore to the `GENERIC FILE STORAGE` of Bitrise and download it to the same location in the build.